brentestewart/MyShoppingApp/ai-instructions/tasks.md

 ## 5. Blazor Best Practices
 *  [ ] Create the Blazor folder structure in the blazor app
+*  [ ] Add the Severity class to the shared class library.
+Make sure to update the namespace for the new file. https://raw.githubusercontent.com/brentestewart/AI-Coding-Resources/refs/heads/main/code/blazor/Severity.cs
+*  [ ] Add the ServiceFailureException class to the shared class library.
+Make sure to update the namespace for the new file. https://raw.githubusercontent.com/brentestewart/AI-Coding-Resources/refs/heads/main/code/blazor/ServiceFailureException.cs
 *  [ ] Add the ServiceFailureSeverity class to the shared/core https://raw.githubusercontent.com/brentestewart/AI-Coding-Resources/refs/heads/main/code/blazor/ServiceFailureSeverity.cs
 *  [ ] Add the ViewModelComponentBase.cs file to the blazor app https://raw.githubusercontent.com/brentestewart/AI-Coding-Resources/refs/heads/main/code/blazor/ViewModelComponentBase
 *  [ ] Add the ViewModelBase.cs file to the blazor app https://raw.githubusercontent.com/brentestewart/AI-Coding-Resources/refs/heads/main/code/blazor/ViewModelBase